Marijuana Addiction in Women

 - Acute anxiety and paranoia

-If a person becomes addicted or continues using marijuana, they may run into several negative long-term effects.
-These can be related to a person’s health along with other aspects of their life.
+If a person becomes addicted or continues with marijuana use, they may run into several negative long-term health concerns.
+These effects will definitely be evident on a person’s health along with other aspects of their life.

-- Affected brain development (especially those who use at a younger age)
+- Affected brain development (especially those who start young)

-- Potential harm to the fetus if you’re pregnant
+- Potential harm to the fetus for pregnant women

-- Problems at school, home, and at work
+- Problems at school, at home, and at work

 - Respiratory infections (chronic bronchitis, pneumonia, etc.)